 You may join our mailing list, see below, to receive the details about each month’s meeting and the month’s songs.

 Here is a 3-minute video that will give you an idea of what our meetings are like.

 We will all play together from the month’s songs, displayed on the screen, for about an hour, take a break, and then have an “open mike” (one-tune performances) by willing people.
 Then we will finish up with more playing together until 9:30 pm.
 Come along and join the fun.

 We’re not scary or intimidating, and we have the whole range of playing abilities, including people who don’t play the uke at all but for some reason like hearing a roomful of them.
 You’re welcome to come and lurk or come and join us (there’s the same entrance fee either way)!
 Here’s a real quote from a new participant:

 Had a great time at my first Uke Circle meeting.
 It was incredibly refreshing to be with a group of people who enjoy making music for the sheer fun and joy of it.
 Thanks to everyone for being so welcoming.
 Dennis

 As a beginning Uke player it was sometimes hard to keep up but knowing most of the songs made it a lot easier, and sitting at a table with likeminded folks made it a lot of fun.
 Hilde

-Changes in location for some reason and other special news, including the monthly tune list and new tunes, will be made known to people on the group’s Vanukes yahoogroup mailing list.
-If you’d like to be on the list, send a note to Wendy at email@example.com giving your name, location, and your interest in the group (enough to make it clear that you’re a real person and not a spammer).
+Changes in location or day and other special news, including the monthly tune list, will be made known to people on the group’s Vanukes googlegroup mailing list.
+If you’d like to be on the list, contact us at Contact us (vanukes.ca) giving your name, location, and your interest in the group (enough to make it clear that you’re a real person, local enough to attend our meetings, and not a spammer).